WHOSE MINDS ARE BEHIND THIS CHATTER, ERR….MATTER!!!

 Mohammad Mehtab is a 7th generation Delhiwallah he has grown up in the narrow alleys and mohallas (enclosed housing localities) of the ‘Walled City of Shahjahanabad’- Delhi’s 7th city, popularly which is known as ‘Old Delhi’, built by the Mughal Emperor Shahjahan in the mid-17th century.
 His childhood inquisitiveness and keen interest in the ‘Walled City’ are now proving helpful for us,as invests his time equally in the conservation of the historical and cultural legacy of this area and is actively involved in the development of the community both as an activist and also as part of India’s youngest political party AAP.

-Mansi Thapliyal is a young, 30-year old artist and freelance photo-journalist and documentary photographer, having worked for Reuters and BBC in the past, an avid history enthusiast and also an accomplished dancer and theatre performer.
-She is from the holy city of Rishikesh, but has made Delhi her home since the past 11years.
+Mansi Thapliyal is a young, 31-year old artist and freelance photo-journalist and documentary photographer, having worked for Reuters and BBC in the past, an avid history enthusiast and also an accomplished dancer and theatre performer.
+She is from the city of Rishikesh, but has made Delhi her home since the past 11 years.
 She has had a diverse amount of exposure around India during her photography projects, having stayed & worked in Mumbai, Nagpur, Chennai & Amritsar.
-She is currently also pursuing her M.A. in Performance Arts from Delhi’s prestigious university, Ambedkar University.
+She recently finished her M.A. in Performance Arts from Delhi’s prestigious university, Ambedkar University and is now using her training as a performance artist, to teach in Ukti, the first school in Delhi, which is working on the principles of the internationally acclaimed Steiner-Waldorf Educational approach to offer to its children a complete (“head, heart, and hands”) learning experience.
+As a photographer she also leads our photography projects and city photo tours.
 Check out her work HERE